getsentry/sentry.engineering/data/blog/3m-dollar-dropdown.md

 ## Our approach

-The most important thing we did was to articulate a clear difference between Sentry customer data and Sentry’s customers’ data.
-Sentry’s customers’ data must never leave the region it was sent to.
+The most important thing we did was to articulate a clear difference between Sentry user data (its users) and Sentry’s customers’ data (event data).
+Customer event data must never leave the region it was sent to, but Sentry user data has to be reachable everywhere.

 ## Splitting the data model

 Given those constraints, we began by introducing the concept of “silos”.
 A single “control silo” contains globally unique data and many “region silos” contain Sentry’s customer’s data.

+The control silo holds globally unique information like organization data, user accounts, slugs, and integration configuration.
+The region silos contain all of an organization’s events, projects, and other customer-specific information.

 We then assigned each model to a silo and went about breaking all foreign keys between models located in different silos.
 This required roughly 80 migrations as well as refactoring all queries that joined data across silo boundaries to either fundamentally change how they work or replace them with RPC calls.